MaximKomlev/react-toolbox-additions/README.md

 Local example will be available at `http://localhost:8000/`.

+## Components in bundle

+Currently the library implements Pager, FilePicker and Accordion components.

 ## Changes

-The log of changes is available [here](https://github.com/MaximKomlev/react-toolbox-additions/blob/master/changelog.md):
+The log of changes is available [here](https://github.com/MaximKomlev/react-toolbox-additions/blob/master/changelog.md).

 ## License